 You must sign up for Personal Capital because of the free Personal Capital Dashboard!

 You may have seen Personal Capital discussed online and on television.
 Now, learn why this robo-advisor or automated investment advisor is a required tool for anyone who wants to maximize their wealth.

 Is Personal Capital free?
 Yes and no. The company offers a suite of free money and investing tools.
 Personal Capital Wealth Management is a paid investment and money manager.

 Personal Capital is actually two services.
 This Personal Capital Review is a deep dive into:

-- The free Personal Capital software
+- The free Personal Capital software and financial dashboard

 Personal Capital Review

 Description: Free personal finance software, tracking and tools.
 Plus, financial advisor driven robo-advisor to manage your money.